 As long as there's an overhang or a kneehole of sorts, almost any size of moveable or built-in island can handle at least a stool or two.
 Think beyond rectangular forms when planning an island: round, L-shaped, and square versions provide high-interest silhouettes that supply plenty of utility.

 Worktable islands often feature room for seating at the ends, leaving the longer sides accessible to cooks and the center section open for storage or appliances.
-Breakfast bars that curve outward provide a bit more seating room than their straight-lined counterparts.
+If the area around the island is tight, choose low-profile stools that can tuck under the tabletop and out of the traffic flow when needed.
+Backless metal stools in a splashy color, such as bright yellow or turquoise, provide a stylish accent that doesn't take up too much space.

 Breakfast bars that curve outward provide a more seating room than their straight-lined counterparts.
 This island's unique shape allows for seating on two sides, while the area near the range is left open for food prep.
 The other end features two cabinet doors that open to provide storage for seasonal serveware, entertaining essentials, and other less-frequently used items.

 Some larger islands boast overhangs or breakfast bars on two outer sides, which allow a good number of guests to pull seats up to the work station.
 Other island designs separate cooking and conversation: The main island handles kitchen tasks while a round, square, or rectangular extension provides tablelike seating, with stools and chairs placed on three sides.